Rottnest Island: Tourism and facilities

 Most visitors arrive on one of the ferries from Fremantle, Perth and Hillarys.
-These are operated by Rottnest Express, Rottnest Fast Ferries and more recently SeaLink.
+These are operated by Rottnest Express, Rottnest Fast Ferries and SeaLink.
 Rottnest Island Airport for light aircraft is located near the main settlement.

 The island was previously popular with Year 12 school leavers celebrating the end of their exams each November—known in Western Australia as "leavers week" or just "leavers"—RIA accommodation on the island was reserved for leavers during this time.
 Identification and proof of being a current secondary school leaver was required to book accommodation during this period.
 A decrease in attendance over this period of time has led to leavers week no longer occurring on Rottnest.